Are you wondering where to eat a light or a quick lunch in Rome? It's one of the most common questions I get, so here goes!

 Read more about il Buccone and other Wine Bars near the Spanish Steps here.

 A fun, relaxing and very affordable place to have a quick lunch.
-Their daily lunch specials are homemade, cheap and excellent.
-On via Cadorna 9, near via Piave (walking distance from piazza Barberini and via Veneto.)
+Their daily lunch specials are homemade, cheap and excellent, and this bar is walking distance from piazza Barberini and via Veneto.

 For more about Fiaschetteria Marini and other inexpensive places for lunch in Rome, visit my page about Cheap Rome Restaurants.